LuciaLeitao/LuciaLeitao/README.md

 🚀 Web Developer exploring the intersection of code and creativity.

 Hello!
-I'm Lúcia Leitão, a dedicated Web Developer currently interested in a professional project experience that progresses my career and also fosters an environment that promotes continuous learning.
+I'm Lúcia Leitão, a dedicated Web Developer, interested in a professional experience that progresses my career and also fosters an environment that promotes continuous learning.

 What Sets Me Apart: